danielemalitesta/danielemalitesta.github.io/_pages/publications.md

 * **[On Popularity Bias of Multimodal-aware Recommender Systems: a Modalities-driven Analysis](https://www.researchgate.net/publication/372958338_On_Popularity_Bias_of_Multimodal-aware_Recommender_Systems_a_Modalities-driven_Analysis)**
 _Daniele Malitesta_, _Giandomenico Cornacchia_, Claudio Pomo, Tommaso Di Noia
-*Workshop on Deep Multimodal Learning for Information Retrieval @ ACM Multimedia 2023*
+*Workshop on Deep Multimodal Learning for Information Retrieval @ MM 2023*
 \[[**code**](https://github.com/sisinflab/MultiMod-Popularity-Bias)\]

 * **[Challenging the Myth of Graph Collaborative Filtering: a Reasoned and Reproducibility-driven Analysis](https://www.researchgate.net/publication/372852714_Challenging_the_Myth_of_Graph_Collaborative_Filtering_a_Reasoned_and_Reproducibility-driven_Analysis)**